treasure-data/treasure-boxes/integration-box/cuenote-import/README.md

 ## Basic logic

+### XML API
 - A workflow `cuenote_import_master` retrieves all Job Info from Cuenote API.
 This contains a basic information about delivery settings.
 - `cuenote_import_master` stores Job Info, then request to Cuenote API to generate delivery logs and click logs.
 Then it saves `expid` into `queue` table.
 - A workflow `cuenote_import_delivery_logs` checks a status of log generation and download logs if it is ready.
 Downloaded logs will be uploaded to each tables assigned to log type.

+### JSON API

+- A workflow `cuenote_import_master` retrieves all Job Info from Cuenote API.
+This contains a basic information about delivery settings.
+- A workflow `cuenote_import_delivery_logs` downloads logs for delivery jobs within the last 14 days then refresh the log tables.